day8/re-frame/README.md

 ```

 The original version had only one `reaction` which would be re-run completely each time `app-db` changed.
-The new version, has chained reactions.
+This new version, has chained reactions.
 The 1st and 2nd reactions just extract from `db`.
-They will fire each time `db-app` changes.
+They will run each time `db-app` changes.
 But they are cheap.
 The 3rd one does the expensive
 computation using the result from the first two.